 Perfect your interior design pitch and land features in top interior design publications following our simple pitch writing formula.
 All you need to remember: PITCH.

 People want to read the stories and advice of experts, so you must convince journalists that you are one.
 Use real examples to illustrate your expertise and don't be shy in sharing what makes you stand out from the crowd.
 That being said, remember this is not a sales pitch (they are not a client!)
 One foolproof way to position yourself as an expert is to share your recent and relevant awards or achievements.
 A fresh perspective also makes you seem well-informed and trustworthy.
 Try offering a teaser of your original research about different interior trends and their effect on the current market.

 Journalists and editors receive hundreds, or even thousands, of pitches every day.
 The key to standing out from the crowd: your subject line.
 First, clearly state that this is a pitch.
 Don't assume editors will automatically know why you're getting in touch.
 The rest of the subject line should both inform and intrigue.
 What can the journalist expect when opening the email and why should they bother?

 Quick tip: avoid your subject line being cut off by keeping it to approx 50 characters.

-And remember to consider their medium!
-Be clear as to whether this journalist works in television, radio, newspaper, magazine, blog site etc. You don't want to tell a radio journalist to "write about your brand," right?
+Also, always consider their medium.
+Be clear as to whether this journalist works in television, radio, newspaper, magazine, blog site etc. You don't want to tell a radio journalist to "write about your brand".